canonical/curtin/doc/topics/integration-testing.rst

 - ``CURTIN_VMTEST_TAR_DISKS``: default 0

-  Vmtest writes out disk image files sparsely into a disks directory If this flag is set to 1, vmtest will tar all disks in the directory into a single disks.tar and remove the sparse disk files.
+  Vmtest writes out disk image files sparsely into a disks directory If this flag is set to non-zero number, vmtest will tar all disks in the directory into a single disks.tar and remove the sparse disk files.

 - ``CURTIN_VMTEST_TOPDIR``: default $TMPDIR/vmtest-<timestamp>